datarefuge/datarescue-dc/index.md

 ## Get Involved

 Get in touch: [datarescuedc@gmail.com](mailto:datarescuedc@gmail.com ).
-We have a #datarescuedc channel going within the DateRefuge slack.
-Drop us a line to join the conversation.
+Press inquiries should be directed to Annalisa Dias.
+We have a #datarescuedc channel going within the DateRefuge slack, drop us a line to join the conversation.

 If you would like to attend DataRescueDC please fill out one of the following forms after reading the information below about the types of teams that we are looking